Category Archives: Tech

 Below, frequency response at half volume at sample rates 44, 48, 88, 96 and 192.
 It’s essentially ruler flat so I zoomed the Y scale to 0.1 dB per division to see the differences.
 The 0.2 dB LF attenuation at 192k is the Juli@ sound card, not the Soul.

 Now the same, but from 10 kHz on up.
 They’re identical up to 20 kHz.
-Each sample rate uses the full available transition band to make the smoothest, gentlest attenuation.
+Each sample rate is free of ripples and uses the full available transition band to make the smoothest, gentlest attenuation.

 In chart form: